d1Ng0/AlmostReality/README.md

 #### 3D GestureRecognizers in RealityKit

-To call gesture tap on UIView programmatically you need to initialize `UITapGestureRecognizer`, like so:

-    let tap = UITapGestureRecognizer(target: self, action: #selector(self.handleTap(_:)))
-    myView.addGestureRecognizer(tap)

-Then, you should implement the handler, which will be called each time when a tap event occurs:
+It's setup in the same way in the ViewController, but the `@objc` func called has an extra method to determine which entity has been tapped:

-    @objc func handleTap(_ sender: UITapGestureRecognizer? = nil) {
+    @objc func handleTap(_ sender: UIGestureRecognizer) {

+            // 2D Screen tap
+            let tapLocation = sender.location(in: arView)

-    // handling code
+            // Raycast query
+            if let card = arView.entity(at: tapLocation) {
+                print(card.name)
+            }
         }